March 28, 20265 min read

 Zero Setup

-It's built into macOS.
-No download, no account, no configuration.
-Press the microphone key and start speaking.
+Built into macOS.
+No download, no account.
+Press the mic key and go.

 Free

-For non-technical users who dictate emails and documents, Apple Dictation is genuinely good enough.
-The problems start when you open your IDE.
+If you're writing emails all day, Apple Dictation probably is good enough.
+Problems start when you open an IDE.

-This is the biggest issue.
-Developers live in camelCase, snake_case, PascalCase, and CONSTANT_CASE.
-Apple Dictation has no concept of any of these.
+This is the dealbreaker.
+Code uses camelCase, snake_case, PascalCase, CONSTANT_CASE.
+Apple Dictation has no idea these exist.

 You say